Mohamed-Sabiyathulla/ARCO-Documents/h-Renewal.md

 - ### **Newly Required Renewal:**

-     - The system can start the renewal process in less then 60 days to employee for expire the Iqama validation, and creating the new request to start the Iqama renewal process.
+    - In This stage, System can start Renewal process in less then 60 Days to Employee for expire the Iqama validity, and creating a new request to start the **Iqama Renewal** process.

-     - The user can process the request to move into Payment Request after completed in Newly required.
+    - The user will move to **Customer Approval** stage.

     - **User can move the request to next stage,**

        - *In The Action field is following to,*